Early-Stage Breast Cancer

 No. Lumpectomy is not an option for some women.
 For example, lumpectomy is sometimes not an option for women who:

-How do I decide between the 2 surgery options?
+How do I decide between the two surgery options?

 First, make sure you understand all the facts about the different treatment options.
 Ask your doctor any questions you might have.
 Then think about how you feel about these issues: